AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     This action will trigger the ScheduleNotificationService to send a toast notification.
 The notification will appear in 30 seconds with the Sight details.

     Click the toast to launch the app.

+<a name="Summary"></a>
+## Summary ##

+By completing this module you should have:

+- Added inking support
+- Provided speech integration through Cortana
+- Built an interactive notification that enables direct user actions.